-Winter mold, mustiness and damp in the home are caused by excess humidity.
+Winter mold, mustiness, and dampness in the home are caused by excess humidity.
 The problem happens in warm, muggy regions too.
-Dehumidifiers and other solutions can have some effect but plants are a prettier, more natural way to remove some of the clammy air and damp ambiance.
-Humidity absorbing houseplants serve dual purpose as they harvest the moisture they need from the air and bring the outdoors in.
+Dehumidifiers and other solutions can have some effect, but plants are a prettier, more natural way to remove some of the clammy air and damp ambiance.
+Humidity-absorbing houseplants serve dual purposes as they harvest the moisture they need from the air and bring the outdoors in.

 Reducing Humidity with Plants

 Using plants in the home can be useful in many ways.
 One of the more interesting uses is their use as dehumidifiers.
 What plants absorb humidity?
 Actually, most plants harvest some moisture from the air through their leaves, but a few are extremely efficient at the process and take much of their moisture through their leaves.
 This is good news since high moisture levels in the home can be associated with respiratory problems and threaten the structure of your house.

 You may wonder how plants can reduce humidity in the home.
 The answer is found in a plant’s foliar uptake.
 This is its ability to absorb dew, fog, or other forms of vaporous moisture through the stoma in the leaves.
 This moisture moves into the xylem and then down the roots.

 Plants that like moist soil are more likely to evolve this adaptation, but some plants in arid areas with little rainfall may also be able to process moisture in this manner.
 Therefore, if you pick the right plants that absorb humidity, you can reduce the excess ambient moisture in your home and prevent mold and mildew issues.